-A) B) C) D) a flowing stream. the parts of an atom. an explanatory fiction. the parts of a clock.
-53. A) B) C) functionalist approach was MOST influenced by the theory of: phrenology. nativism. natural selection. psychodynamics.
-54. Will A) B) earch participants are asked to rotate a three-dimensional object in their minds.
-Itam James would be MOST interested in which research question?
-What are the subjective experiences of the participants as they do this task?
-In what ways does the ability to manipulate objects in the mind aid problem solving in the real world?
-At what age does this ability develop?
-What are the unconscious processes underlying this task?
-55. that inter A) B) C) dies have demonstrated that we attend to only a fraction of the sensory information the brain receives.
-Based on this information, William James would be MOST rested in which research question?
-What are the basic elements of sensory information?
-Do unattended sensory experiences exist in the unconscious?
-Will more information be perceived if participants are reinforced by cash incentives for better attention?
-Why might it be advantageous for the mind to filter out most sensory information?
-56. Wun A) B) C) D) ndt argued that James's approach to psychology was flawed because James: relied too much on introspection as a research method. did not conduct much laboratory research. unnecessarily constrained his research to observable behavior. advocated a theory inconsistent with the tenets of natural selection.
-57. A) Stanley Hall is to as is to Wilhelm Wundt.
-William James; Charles Darwin William James; Edward Titchener Edward Titchener; Charles Darwin Hermann von Helmholtz; William James
+- 52. William James viewed consciousness as similar to: - A) a flowing stream. - B) the parts of an atom. - C) an explanatory fiction. - D) the parts of a clock. - 53.
+The functionalist approach was MOST influenced by the theory of: - A) phrenology. - B) nativism. - C) natural selection. - D) psychodynamics. - 54.
+Research participants are asked to rotate a three-dimensional object in their minds.
+William James would be MOST interested in which research question? - A) What are the subjective experiences of the participants as they do this task? - B) In what ways does the ability to manipulate objects in the mind aid problem solving in the real world? - C) At what age does this ability develop? - D) What are the unconscious processes underlying this task? - 55.
+Studies have demonstrated that we attend to only a fraction of the sensory information that the brain receives.
+Based on this information, William James would be MOST interested in which research question? - A) What are the basic elements of sensory information? - B) Do unattended sensory experiences exist in the unconscious? - C) Will more information be perceived if participants are reinforced by cash incentives for better attention? - D) Why might it be advantageous for the mind to filter out most sensory information? - 56.
+Wundt argued that James's approach to psychology was flawed because James: - A) relied too much on introspection as a research method. - B) did not conduct much laboratory research. - C) unnecessarily constrained his research to observable behaviour. - D) advocated a theory inconsistent with the tenets of natural selection. - 57.
+G. Stanley Hall is to \\\\\ as \\\\\ is to Wilhelm Wundt. - A) William James; Charles Darwin - B) William James; Edward Titchener - C) Edward Titchener; Charles Darwin - D) Hermann von Helmholtz; William James